 Overview

-between a point and a statistical distribution, representing some category of data points.
-The
+The Mahalanobis Distance is a distance measure between a point and a statistical distribution, representing some category of data points.
+The Minmum Mahalanobis Distance algorithm classifies a point by the category with the distribution that has the smallest distance to the point.

-The Mahalanobis Distance is implemented in the
+The Mahalanobis Distance is implemented in the Distance API

 Mahalanobis Distance

-Given a probability distributions with means = {% \vec{\mu} %} and covariance matrix {% S %}, the mahalanobis distance between amy point
+Given a probability distribution with mean = {% \vec{\mu} %} and covariance matrix {% S %}, the mahalanobis distance between amy point {% \vec{x} %} and the distribtution is defined to be

 {% d(\vec{x}) = \sqrt{(\vec{x} - \vec{\mu})^T S ^{-1} (\vec{x} - \vec{\mu})} %}